yy-kwan/BIMM143/README.md

 # BIMM143
-This is my work from BIMM143 at UCSD
+This is my work from BIMM143 at UC San Diego